Tea culture: Indonesia

+Malaysia

+As of 2023, there are over 22.6% Ethnic Chinese who consume a lot of tea culturally.
+However, it is only in 1929 where the first tea plantation started in Cameron Highlands, situated at 1,500 meters above sea level.
+The temperature stays on an average of 18 degrees Celsius while the mildly acidic soil is perfect for growing Camellia sinensis.
+With sunshine all year round with high humidity, the tea leaves are sweet and aromatic.
+It is mostly the Chinese who drinks in a more traditional method by boiling leaves in a pot and serving in small cups.

+After World War Two, the Indian Muslim immigrants working on rubber plantations brought a style called Teh Tarik or "pulled tea" in English.
+Preparation involves pouring sweetened condense milk and evaporated milk into a flavorsome black tea before pouring the contents from one cup to another.
+More experience baristas are capable of pouring it with maximum hand extension of over 1 meter apart.
+This style of pouring creates a creamy foam and helps cool the liquid.
+A thicker froth is associated with a better taste.

 Myanmar

 Myanmar is one of the very few countries where tea is not only drunk but eaten as lahpet—pickled tea served with various accompaniments.
-It is called lahpet so (tea wet) in contrast to lahpet chauk (tea dry) or akyan jauk (crude dry) with which green tea—yeinway jan or lahpet yeijan meaning plain or crude tea—is made.
-In the Shan State of Myanmar, where most of the tea is grown, and also Kachin State, tea is dry-roasted in a pan before adding boiling water to make green tea.
+It is called lahpet so (tea wet) in contrast to lahpet chauk (tea dry) or akyan jauk (crude dry), with which green tea—yeinway jan or lahpet yeijan, meaning plain or crude tea—is made.
+In the Shan State of Myanmar, where most of the tea is grown, and also in Kachin State, tea is dry-roasted in a pan before adding boiling water to make green tea.

 It is the national drink.
-Tea sweetened with milk is known as lahpet yeijo made with acho jauk (sweet dry) or black tea and prepared the Indian way, brewed and sweetened with condensed milk.
+Tea sweetened with milk is known as lahpet yeijo, made with acho jauk (sweet dry) or black tea and prepared the Indian way, brewed and sweetened with condensed milk.
 It is a very popular drink, although the middle classes, by and large, appear to prefer coffee most of the time.
 It was introduced to Myanmar by Indian immigrants, some of whom set up teashops known as kaka hsaing, later evolving to just lahpetyei hsaing (teashop).

-It is common for Burmese to gather in tea shops drinking Indian tea served with a diverse range of snacks.
+It is common for Burmese to gather in tea shops to drink Indian tea served with a diverse range of snacks.
 Green tea is customarily the first thing to be served free of charge as soon as a customer sits down at a table in all restaurants as well as teashops.

 Teashops are extremely prevalent, and are open for breakfast till late in the evening, with some even open for 24-hour catering for long-distance drivers and travellers.